 - Published on Tuesday, October 09, 2012 00:00

-- Written by By Elizabeth Hamilton
+- By Elizabeth Hamilton

 Linguistic intelligence is commonly referred to as being “word smart.”
 Students who have linguistic intelligence are very good at understanding and manipulating language, and they love to read, play word games, and write stories.

 Study Tips: If you possess linguistic intelligence, take detailed notes when you are reading, and keep a personal journal of what you learn.
 You might also try creating and using flash cards in order to memorize material.

 Logical/mathematical intelligence is often referred to as being “number smart.”
 Students who are number smart work well with numbers and equations, as well as logic problems.

 Study Tips: If you possess a lot of logical/mathematical intelligence, try making charts or graphs of the information you have learned.
 Classify and categorize your notes when you are studying or organize class materials according to importance to help you stay on task.